Boston. A city of history, culture, food, and yes, romance. It’s not surprising that there are countless romantic things to do in Boston.

 During the late spring and summer, you can ride in one of the famous Swan Boats, which have operated since 1877.
 These are pedaled by a “driver” around the lake, ferrying passengers on a fun little ride.
 The boats are made for several passengers, so they are not as romantic as a tiny swan for two might be, but still, you can enjoy the experience together.

 Looking for romantic things to do in Boston in the winter?
 This season offers its own magic.
-The Boston Common Frog Pond freezes over every winter season and hosts a cozy ice skating rink.
-See more ideas for Boston winter dates below!
+The Boston Common Frog Pond freezes over every winter season and hosts a cozy ice skating rink; ice skating in the moonlight is definitely on the top of the cute dates in Boston list.

 Grab your partner and glide around the ice with city lights twinkling in the distance.
 Tres Romantique!